MH7111997/mh7111997.github.io/index.md

     .header-section {
         display: flex;
         justify-content: space-between; /* this spaces the details and photo apart */
-        align-items: center; /* vertically aligns content in the middle */ }
+        align-items: flex-start; /* vertically aligns content in the middle */ }

     .profile-photo {